Mikhail Zygar: Biography

-Zygar was born in Moscow, 31 January 1981.
+Zygar was born in Moscow on 31 January 1981.
 He became known as a war correspondent of Kommersant, covering wars in Iraq and Lebanon, genocide in Darfur, and revolution in Kyrgyzstan.
 In May 2005, Zygar was the only international journalist to report from Uzbekistan's Andijan (Andijan massacre).
 After that, he investigated Russian arms supplies to Uzbekistan.
 In August 2005, he was beaten by unknown men in Moscow, allegedly Uzbek security agents.

 Between 2009 and 2010, he worked as political editor and deputy editor-in-chief of Russky Newsweek.

-In 2010, Zygar became the founding editor in chief of Dozhd, the first independent TV-channel in Russia in 10 years.
-Dozhd rose to prominence in 2011 with its coverage of the mass protests against Vladimir Putin.
+In 2010, Zygar became the founding editor in chief of TV Rain, the first independent TV-channel in Russia in 10 years.
+TV Rain rose to prominence in 2011 with its coverage of the mass protests against Vladimir Putin.
 Zygar organised live coverage of all the protest rallies, which were largely ignored by state-owned television.
 Vice News called Zygar and his team "the last journalists in Russia".

 In 2012–2014, Zygar was among the group of 'leading Russian journalists' who had annual interviews with President of Russia (then Prime Minister) Dmitry Medvedev.
 According to an AP reporter, "Mikhail Zygar's questions were sharper than those of the others".

-In 2014, Dozhd became a target of politically motivated attacks.
+In 2014, TV Rain became a target of politically motivated attacks.
 Its troubles began when the channel was aggressively covering the daily anti-government protests in Ukraine, which state-owned television dismissed as a neo-Nazi coup.
-In that year, nearly all cable networks dropped Dozhd and since then the channel has been largely ignored.
+In that year, nearly all cable networks dropped TV Rain and since then the channel has been largely ignored.
 The channel cut its expenses in half, shed about 30 percent of its staff and reduced its monthly budget before being hit with an eviction notice.
-Simultaneously, Dozhd raised about $1 million in a crowd-funding campaign in March, proving that the demand for independent media in Russia is still there.
+Simultaneously, TV Rain raised about $1 million in a crowd-funding campaign in March, proving that the demand for independent media in Russia is still there.
 The TV-channel started broadcasting from an ordinary flat in Moscow.